econ-ark/Life-Cycle-Prime-Time/content/results.md

 As seen in @medwealth, the WIUF / TRP model (green line) does not need to overshoot wealth accumulation in early life by nearly as much as the basic LCP model, as agents want to retain assets in retirement to generate utility directly.
 Compared to the Warm-Glow model, the WIUF / TRP specification does predict more wealth accumulation early in life, but for more immediate reasons: young consumers value money and liquidity *now*, rather than saving at age 35 to leave a large bequest at age 85.

 Moreover, because the CRRA parameter doesn't need to be so high, the WIUF model can better match the target risky assets share moments (red dashed line in @medshare), which come from @Aboagye2024.
-That paper presents the typical glide-path of target-date funds (TDFs) which provide a basis for much of commercial financial advice.
+That paper presents the typical glidepath of target-date funds (TDFs) which provide a basis for much of commercial financial advice.
 While the whole life-cycle glidepath is provided in @Aboagye2024, here we only target (and plot) those moments starting at age 70.
 The model fit with respect to risky asset share is comparable for the Warm-Glow model, generally matching the level and recommended shallow downward slope.
 The basic LCP model, however, badly fits the risky asset share too low due to the high $\CRRA$ value needed in its attempt to match the life-cycle wealth pattern.